eicksl/Venue-Catalog/README.md

 # Venue Catalog

 A Flask/SQLalchemy application that uses Google Geocode and Foursquare APIs to search for venues around any given location.
-CRUD allow users with correct permissions to save search results to the database, modify or delete existing content, or add their own custom content.
+CRUD operations allow users with correct permissions to save search results to the database, modify or delete existing content, or add their own custom content.

 It is recommended to use the virtual machine configuration provided below.
 Download Vagrant from [vagrantup.com](https://www.vagrantup.com/downloads.html),